yashvardhannautiyal/DSA/02_recursion/Readme.md

 - simpler way to show the flow of recursion.
 - it shows the flow of recursive function from start to end.

-### Backtracking
-- calling recursion function before printing. (in simpler terms)
-- it starts recursion from back to the front.
-- the execution starts from end and then to the front and then returns the value.

 ### Head recursion
 - The recursive call happens before any processing.